ksgy/FOODit-FrontEndTest/README.md

 [ ] Add feedback for the user if meal has added to the orders [ ] Add "Clear" button to orders overlay
-[ ] Meals list can in 2-3 columns on tablet landscape
+[ ] Meals list can in 2-3 columns on tablet landscape [ ] `It's time to order some delicious...` confusing - should show a message what to do [ ] Add down arrow/bouncing animation/etc to closed state of order overlay [ ] Swiping down only on orders overlay should open it.
+Swiping on meal list, should keep it colsed

 ## Bugs